frankkopp/FrankyGo/README.md

 [CCRL](http://www.computerchess.org.uk/ccrl/404/cgi/engine_details.cgi?print=Details&each_game=1&eng=Franky%201.0%2064-bit#Franky_1_0_64-bit))

 I then started to re-write it in C++ ([FrankyCPP](https://github.com/frankkopp/FrankyCPP)) and came quite far.
-But C++ (and its infrastructure) forced me to focus a lot on the language itself and the tools around it.
+But C++ (and its infrastructure) forced me to focus a lot on the language itself, and the surrounding tools.
 E.g. I learned a lot (too much?) about different compilers on different platforms, CMake, Boost, Google Test, etc. but it rather distracted me a lot from developing the chess engine itself.
 My time is limited so this was very annoying.